joagre/ratatoskr/README.md

 > [!NOTE]
 > This is very much work in progress and starting with the
-> stack machine in a bottom up fashion, and at the same time starting w> ith the target language top down, is a deliberate choice.
+> stack machine in a bottom up fashion, and at the same time starting
+> with the target language top down, is a deliberate choice.

 # A Plain Old Stack Machine (POSM)